php-pds/skeleton/README.md

 ### docs/

-If the package provides a directory for documentation files, it MUST be named `docs/`.
+If the package provides a root-level directory for documentation files, it MUST be named `docs/`.

 This publication does not otherwise define the structure and contents of the